kenneth-tucker/workflow/README.md

 ## Data

-Workflow's Experiment Manager maintains experiment state in a data dictionary with name-value pairs.
+Workflow's ExperimentManager maintains experiment state in a data dictionary with name-value pairs.
 Any type of data can be saved, but common types should be defined as classes in the data/ directory.
 It uses dot notation